Error-mdl/StaticBatchingSortingFix/README.md

 # Static Batching Sorting Fix

-[Apkd's fix](https://github.com/apkd/UnityStaticBatchingSortingPatch) for Unity's ludicrously terrible "sorting" for static batches, bundled into a UPM package and modified to work with the VRChat SDK (the SDK currently has a dll with an identical name to one in Unity Collections, this breaks everything).
+[Apkd's fix](https://github.com/apkd/UnityStaticBatchingSortingPatch) for Unity's ludicrously terrible "sorting" for static batches, bundled into a UPM package and modified to work with the VRChat SDK.
+Apkd's script relies on the BitField64 class from the Unity Collections library.
+The VRC SDK currently has a dll with an identical name to one in Collections, preventing one from importing the library.
+To get the script to work I've added the BitField.cs script from collections and moved it to a new namespace to prevent any future issues.